-5.2.5 Impact on Responders: Fire, police, and emergency responders are often called on to evacuate people from a flood area if flooding is imminent.
+- 5.2.5 Impact on Responders: Fire, police, and emergency responders are often called on to evacuate people if flooding is imminent.
 First responders may face challenges with transportation and access to a location due to flooded or obstructed roadways.
 Flash floods and mudslides due to heavy rainfall can also injure first responders, as well as delay response operations.
 Coordinating response to flooding events can be a significant effort by first responders especially in the event of flash floods.

-5.2.6 Continuity of Operations: GEMA/HS maintains a Continuity of Operations Plan (COOP).
-In the event of Inland Flooding that affects the state's operations, the Agency will enact the COOP appropriately to the situation.
+Responders can also be impacted by exposures to flood waters. - 5.2.6 Continuity of Operations: GEMA/HS maintains a Continuity of Operations Plan.
+In the event of flooding that affects the state's operations, the Agency will enact the COOP appropriately to the situation.
 To date, there have been few or no major incidents that have shut down state, county, or municipal governmental operations.
 While expectation is minimal, this threat may impact GEMA/HS ability to implement their COOP based on the hazard's potential to cause power outages and transportation difficulties.
-If activation of alternate facilities was is, travel may be difficult.
-Additionally, computer/network and other communication access may be impacted due to power outages.

-5.2.7 Delivery of Services: Inland Flooding can cause road and bridge closures, as well as disrupt transit service.
+If activation of alternate facilities occurs, travel may be difficult.
+Additionally, computer/network and other communication access may be impacted due to power outages. - 5.2.7 Delivery of Services: Flooding can cause road and bridge closures, as well as disrupt transit service.
 If any of these shutdowns occur, the ability to deliver goods and services efficiently will be impacted.
-Exposure to water may also damage or destroy physical goods such as food, clothing, and hygiene products.

-5.2.8 Property, Facilities, and Infrastructure: Inland Flooding can cause significant property damage to homes and businesses.
+Exposure to water may also damage or destroy physical goods such as food, clothing, and hygiene products. - 5.2.8 Property, Facilities, and Infrastructure: Flooding can cause significant property damage to homes and businesses.
 This in turn impacts the market value of flooded property.
 In addition, floods can impact schools, hospitals, and other municipal infrastructure which impacts the public's ability to use these services.
 Water sources can become contaminated with toxic and dangerous chemicals, or fecal matter.
-Because water and sewer systems may be disrupted, solid-waste collection and disposal may also be impacted, causing dangerous public health risks.

-5.2.9 Impact on Environment: Inland Flooding can impact the environment by spreading pollution, damaging water and wastewater treatment plants, and creating debris.
-In addition, the standing water following a flooding event can cause the spread of mosquitoes, disease, and other pollutants.

-5.2.10 Impact on State Economy: Repeated inland flooding can have a devastating effect on property value which can have a detrimental effect on local tax bases.
-Inland flooding also places a significant drain on response resources, which can become costly during a large flooding event.

-5.2.11 Public Confidence in the State's Governance: Ineffective flooding response can decrease the public's confidence in the state's ability to respond and govern.
+Water and sewer system disruptions may trigger solid-waste collection and disposal disruptions, causing dangerous public health risks. - 5.2.9 Impact on Environment: Inland Flooding can impact the environment by spreading pollution, damaging water and wastewater treatment plants, and creating debris.
+In addition, the standing water following a flooding event can cause the spread of mosquitoes, disease, and other pollutants. - 5.2.10 Impact on State Economy: Repeated flooding can have a devastating effect on property value which can have a detrimental effect on local tax bases.
+Flooding also places a significant drain on response resources, which can become costly during a large flooding event. - 5.2.11 Public Confidence in the State's Governance: Ineffective flooding response can decrease the public's confidence in the state's ability to respond and govern.
 Multi-level government response requires direct actions that must be immediate and effective to maintain public confidence.
 Efficiency in response and recovery operations is critical in keeping public confidence high.